smartSenseSolutions/gaia-x-signer-tool/README.md

-# Smart-X-Signer by smartSense
+# Gaia-X-Signer-Tool by smartSense

-This tool is to showcase the capability of smartSense in context with the Gaia-X ecosystem.
+This tool is useful to onboard into the Gaia-X ecosystem.

-This MVP covers below use cases:
+This App covers below use cases:

-1. Create Web Decentralized Identifiers(did)
+1. Create Web Decentralized Identifiers(DID)
-2. On-boarding in Gaia-x
+2. Verify Web Decentralized Identifiers(DID)
-   1. Create a legal participant
+3. Create a legal participant
-   2. Create a service offer
+4. Create a service offer
-3. Create a Verifiable credential
+5. Create a resource
-4. Create a Verifiable presentation
+6. Create a label-level
-5. Verify a Verifiable credentials and Verifiable presentations
+7. Verify a Self-Description

 ## Run application

-change node version 16.13.1
+change node version 18.17.0

 ```bash
 mv env-example .env